 At a summit in Brussels on March 22, EU heads of government will issue a statement of solidarity with the United Kingdom following the recent nerve agent attack on double-agent Sergei Skripal in Salisbury.
 This statement of support follows similar strong declarations by NATO and the EU’s Foreign Affairs Council.

-This article was originally published by the Institute for Security Studies (ISS) on 27 February 2018.
+This article was originally published by the Council on Foreign Relations (CFR) on 23 February 2018.

-This article was originally published by the European Union Institute for Security Studies (EUISS) in February 2018.
+This article was originally published by War on the Rocks on 12 March 2018.